andrewgioia/keyrune/README.md

 ## Changelog

+* v3.1.7 - Added the symbol used in The Duelist's "Extra Pulled" fantasy card column (issue 58)
 * v3.1.6 - Added FTV: Transform and HasCon 2017 promo symbols
 * v3.1.5 - Updated IMA and C17 with official hi-res versions; added FNM as an unofficial symbol (pFNM) and the heart symbol on Phoenix Heart (pHEART)
 * v3.1.4 - New icons for Iconic Masters (IMA), Commander 2017 (C17), and Merfolk vs. Goblins (DDT), based on low-res version from Coming Soon